olga-od-ua/hello_ireland/TESTING.md

 * At some point handle_payment_intent_succeeded data wasn't being printed to the terminal `print(intent)` which was fixed by re-exporting the `STRIPE_WH_SECRET=whsec_1BL1Fp0suM9QOI8qiu6OHAC6YhfJCm4c` (the signing secret).

 * After completing the adding and deleting reviews functionality I accidentally submitted a review without a rating without realizing it.
-Futher I started getting the following error: "TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'".
+Further, I started getting the following error: "TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'".
 This lead to making the rating form field a required one.

 * At some point there was an unexpected error in the deployed website.
 The error appeared when trying to open the Products or My Favourites pages.
 The errors displayed the following messages: ""ProgrammingError at /products/ column products_productreview.user_name_id does not exist